coughingmouse/Korean-Romanization/README.md

 There is no particular reason in Korean language to use multiple letters against the design requirement, and it doesn't feel too far-fetched.

+* Why ⟨q⟩ for ⟨ㄱ⟩?

+⟨g⟩ was in use.
+And something had to be there.

 * Why ⟨g⟩, not ⟨ŋ⟩?

 You can't type that with Qwerty.
-Likewise, ⟨?⟩ over ⟨ʔ⟩.
 This is important for more people than you might imagine.

-* Using ⟨oe⟩ for ⟨ㅜ⟩ is ugly.
-Why did you take this from Dutch/Africaans?

-Using only ASCII compliant letters for Korean script means using at least one unusual and ugly coordination for a vowel.
-Fortunately, ⟨ㅜ⟩ can be transcripted as ⟨we⟩ in the context of this system.
-All I did was to make it look more like a single vowel as well as making sure 우 isn't read as /we/.
-So at least it makes sense.

 * Why ⟨e⟩ for ⟨ㅡ⟩?